Self-Drive Namibia

 Day 8 : Damaraland > Southern Etosha

-Ongava Lodge is situated on the slopes of a rocky outcrop within the private 30,000 hectare Ongava Game Reserve, which shares a common border with Etosha.
+You accommodation: Ongava Lodge is situated on the slopes of a rocky outcrop within the private 30,000 hectare Ongava Game Reserve, which shares a common border with Etosha.
 The lodge offers guests the full Etosha experience whilst providing superb accommodation and service, as well as night drives and nature walks on the reserve.
-Guests are accommodated in luxury air-conditioned thatched chalets with private veranda, all with en-suite bathroom.
-The main lounge, dining and pool area is situated on the foothills of the Ondundozonanandana Range, overlooking a floodlit waterhole and a vast plain.

 Day 9 : Southern Etosha > Eastern Etosha

-Today you enter the Etosha National Park (gates open sunrise) and explore and stop over at the various waterholes in the hope of experiencing some exciting wildlife sightings.
-You can have lunch (own expense) at any of the rest camps inside the park.
-After your arrival at Onguma Tented Camp, the rest of the day is spent at your leisure.
+Today you enter the Etosha National Park to explore and stop over at the various waterholes in the hope of experiencing some exciting wildlife sightings.
+You can have lunch at any of the rest camps inside the park.
+After your arrival your lodge, spend the rest of the day at your leisure.

 Day 10 : Etosha National Park

-Day 11 : Etosha National Park > Okonjima
+Day 11 : Eastern Etosha National Park > Okonjima Nature Reserve

 After breakfast you will depart for Okonjima, located at the base of the Omboroko Mountains near Waterberg.
 Arrive at Okonjima Bush Camp in time for lunch.
 Here you can enjoy superb accommodation and fantastic activities; starting with a guided afternoon excursion.